Imperialism vs Colonialism

 Colonial powers used different ways to control and benefit from their colonies:

 • Settlement: Europeans moved to new lands and started farms, towns, and governments like back home.
-Places like North America and Australia saw lots of Europeans settling down.
+Places like North America and Australia saw many Europeans settle down.

 • Resource Extraction: In Africa, Asia, and the Caribbean, Europeans focused more on taking valuable resources like minerals and spices.
 They also made the local people work for them, often in harsh conditions.